-30 In connection with revelations of illicit sales of nuclear technology to Iran, Libya, and North Korea by Pakistan's nuclear scientist A.Q.
+&lt;sup>31 In connection with revelations of illicit sales of nuclear technology to Iran, Libya, and North Korea by Pakistan's nuclear scientist A.Q.
 Khan, Dubai was named as a key transfer point for Khan's shipments of nuclear components.
 For more detail, see CRS Report RL32745, Pakistan's Nuclear Proliferation Activities and the Recommendations of the 9/11 Commission: U.S. Policy Constraints and Options.

-^{31 &}quot;Fact Sheet: Major U.S. Export Enforcement Prosecutions During Past Two Years," U.S. Department of Justice, October 28, 2008.
+&lt;sup>32 "Fact Sheet: Major U.S. Export Enforcement Prosecutions During Past Two Years," U.S. Department of Justice, October 28, 2008.

 International and BMIIC International General Trading Ltd. in March 2009 because of their ties to Iran's Bank Melli, which, according to a March 3 Treasury Department statement, has been involved in procurement activities and other forms of support for Iran's nuclear and missile programs.
-More recently, the Treasury Department announced May 12, 2009 that it had specifically designated several UAE-based branches of that bank.
+More recently, the Treasury Department announced May 12, 2009, that it had specifically designated several UAE-based branches of that bank.
 Additionally, the Department the same day designated the UAE office of Persia International Bank, a subsidiary of Bank Mellat.
 The Department stated in October 2007 that Bank Mellat has provided "banking services in support of Iran's nuclear entities."

 To place UAE-based entities' proliferation role in context, the U.S. government had, as of March 3, 2009, designated approximately 107 non-UAE companies, based in Iran and elsewhere, under Executive Order 13382, though not necessarily for exports to Iran.
-Moreover, the UAE is not Tehran's only supplier of suspicious goods; Iran has used a network based in Malaysia for procuring dual-use items.
+Moreover, the UAE is not the only conduit for suspicious goods destined for Iran; Tehran has also used a network based in Malaysia for procuring dual-use items.